wuschi/mopidy-phoniebox/README.rst

 A phoniebox / jukebox4kids extension for mopidy.

-If you have no idea what a phoniebox is, please have a look at the `project resources <#project-resources>`__.
+If you have no idea what a phoniebox is, please have a look at the `external resources <#external-resources>`__.

 Currently the following features are implemented:

 - an idle watchdog which shuts down the machine when not playing for a defined amount of minutes
-- support for playback controls via GPIO buttons
+- support for playback and volume controls via GPIO buttons

 Installation
 ============